Written by Sheri Arbital-Jacoby, email@example.com Saturday, 18 January 2014 00:00

 Coinciding with the 50th anniversary of the beloved classic premiering on Broadway, Fiddler on the Roof will be performed by the Sid Jacobson Community Players on the East Hills stage beginning Jan.
-25.
+25, including the acting talents of Floral Park resident, Cyndi Hazell.
+Hazell will play the character Fruma-Sarah.

 The story centers on Tevye, the father of five daughters, and his attempts to maintain his family and Jewish religious traditions while outside influences encroach upon their lives in 1905 Russia.
 The first musical to surpass 3,000 performances, Fiddler held the record for the longest-running Broadway musical for almost 10 years.